 Okay, so WHO is Bode Miller?

 When Bode Miller burst onto the skiing scene at the 2002 Winter Olympics, the skiing world had no idea what hit it.
-Though an Olympian, he was little known in skiing circles, or slopes as it were.
+Though an Olympian, he was little known in skiing circles or slopes as it were.
 He darted all over the mountain bragging to anyone who stood still long enough that he was going to win his events the next day.
-The media loves a performer, but none were prepared for the string of successes Bode Miller was to amass during his career which was just debuting in 2002.
+The media loves a performer, but none were prepared for the string of successes Bode Miller was to amass during his career which was just debuted in 2002.

 Highly Decorated Athlete